julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals.md

 For traditional herbalists, midwives, and witches, this is a time to **gather, craft, ask, and answer**.

-Herbs have long been tied to the moon—not just in theory, but in practice.
+Herbs have long been tied to the moon not just in theory, but in practice.
 Burned, brewed, or tucked under a pillow, they shape rituals in forests, temples, hearths, and gardens.

 Below are **full moon traditions rooted in herbal lore and lived memory**.